0xKilty/connect4/README.md

 - **Memory Corruption** - Even though Python is assumed to be memory safe, there still exists the possibility of a memory corruption vulnerability (e.g. buffer overflow) or a memory error (e.g. stack overflow).
 - **Session Hijacking** - If a client disconnects, then reconnects, there is no knowing if that user is the same as the original, an attacker could continuously attempt to connect to the server, waiting for a client to disconnect and take their place.

+**Roadmap**
+We would like to take this project further in terms of UI.
+Using a Web UI and setting up the server to handle many games at once would make the game more easily accessible to people hence gaining a lot more users.
+Then we can take it a step further with an account system for users to keep track of the games they have played and who they player against.
+Then we can introduce an elo system to make matchmaking more fair where better players will be paired with better players.
+It starts with accessibility for people in the form of a website, then accounts, then an elo system.
+That is where we would take this project.

 **Retrospective**
 - **What went right**
+  - Client server architecture works well and there are few errors for the communication and if there are errors, they are properly handled.
+  - The game state and game requierments are good where there have to be 2 players in order for the game to start and both players need to be present for a move to take place.
+Then all the rules and logic of connect four are taken into account and function properly.
 - **What could be improved upon**
+  - The UI is not great as there are some weird formatting issues on some terminals, so a better option would be to create a Web UI.
+  - If, from the perspective of the server, a player disconnects, then reconnects, there is no way of knowing if that is the same player, so the session could be hijacked.
+There are a couple of other security concerns that need to be addressed.

 **Technologies used:**
 * Python